monk-io/docs/docs/improve/cloud-provider.md

 Adding a single provider is enough to start provisioning instances and other resources via Monk.
 If you have multiple accounts, you can add them the same way by just going back to [Step 1](#Step-1:-Obtaining-cloud-credentials) and repeating the process.

 Adding providers is usually a one time operation performed on new clusters.
 Once the credentials are in there is no maintenance required from the user.
 This action doesn't have to repeated during deployments, even if they happen from different nodes connected to the same cluster.
-Monk will manage your credentials and use them only when performing actions on the infrastructure relevant to the cluster itself.
+MonkOS will manage your credentials and use them only when performing actions on the infrastructure relevant to the cluster itself.